ccrodriguez27/Assessment-of-the-Happiness-Index-of-UP-Diliman-Undergraduate-Students-using-Multivariate-Analysis/README.md

 AN ASSESSMENT OF THE HAPPINESS INDEX OF UP DILIMAN UNDERGRADUATE STUDENTS USING MULTIVARIATE ANALYSIS

 Submitted by:
-Lara Karmela Elio
-Iana Michelle Garcia
-Clarisse Rodriguez
+Lara Karmela Elio, Iana Michelle Garcia, Clarisse Rodriguez

 ABSTRACT